 Kisangani Tshopo, Democratic Republic Of The Congo Travel Guide

-Kisangani experiences two main rainy seasons (March to May; September to November) and two comparatively drier periods (June to August; December to February).
+Kisangani experiences two main rainy seasons (March to May; September to November) and two comparatively drier periods (From june To august; December to February).
 Drier months still receive rain, but less frequently and intensely.

 Kisangani does not experience monsoons or hurricanes.
 The main weather consideration centers on consistent heat and significant moisture in the air, combined with a lot of rainfall during wet seasons.
 Flash flooding can occur during intense downpours in low-lying areas.

-Always consult local weather forecasts and consider local advice, notably when planning excursions outside the city center.
+Always consult local forecasts for the weather and consider local advice, notably when planning excursions outside the city center.

 June-August & Dec-Feb